Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

 `prev_time` is not decoration.
-It is the input that lets every foliage vertex shader compute `prev_clip_position` correctly, which is the difference between clean TAA and the smeared grass UE ships with.
+It is the input that lets every foliage vertex shader compute `prev_clip_position` correctly.
+That is the difference between clean TAA and the smeared grass UE ships with.

 ### 2.6 Claim 6: Interaction Is a Shipped Feature, Not a Hack

-Physics-driven bend with exponential recovery, on a snapped camera-relative field, available to every foliage type.
+Physics-driven bend with exponential recovery.
+A snapped camera-relative field available to every foliage type.

 The interaction field is a camera-relative `Rgba16Float` texture (default 512² covering 64 m, snapped to the texel grid):